 Benefits and challenges of in-app purchases

-Now that we have a working definition of the concept, let’s consider some of the major benefits of IAPs and the biggest challenges involved in implementing and managing them on a daily basis.
+Now that we have a working definition of the concept, let’s consider some of the major benefits of IAPs and the biggest challenges involved in implementing and managing them.

 Stable source of revenue

 We’ve already said it, but there’s no harm in repeating important stuff: in-app purchases are a great monetization model for mobile apps.
 Monetizing an app through in-app purchases is a reliable way to guarantee yourself a steady source of revenue, giving you the financial freedom and security to experiment with new ideas and features for your app.
 In-app purchases are one of the best ways, if not the best, to get money for all your hard work developing and launching a new app.
-But that’s just scratching the surface, so let’s keep digging and diving even deeper.
+But that’s just scratching the surface, so let’s dive deeper.

 Freemium or premium, that is the question

-One of the most lucrative reasons to implement in-app purchases has got to be the fact that you can keep your app’s core features free and accessible to everyone interested.
+One of the most lucrative reasons to implement in-app purchases is that you can keep your app’s core features free and accessible to all users.
 Subscription apps have a huge acquisition problem and that is the subscription fees themselves and finding users willing to pay them.
 Additionally, deciding whether you are going to offer a free version of the app and/or a free trial period and then finding the right balance between what’s going to be free and what’s going to be premium further complicates matters… and UA for subscription apps.

-This is certainly not true of subscription apps, where the premium version often feels like the “true” app, while the freemium is there to just get people hooked up and get them to pay a subscription fee.
-Freemiums often don’t feel like a standalone way of experiencing the app, meaning people who don’t want to or can’t afford to pay a subscription fee might eventually churn, i.e. drop out.
+This is certainly not true of subscription apps, where the premium version often feels like the “true” app, while the freemium is there to just attract users and encourage them to subscribe.
+As a result, people who don’t want or can’t afford to pay the subscription fees might eventually churn, i.e. drop out.

-In fact, in-app purchasing is presently dominating the mobile app market.
+What is more, in-app purchasing is presently dominating the mobile app market.
 Consider the following: the revenue that is generated by consumers making in-app purchases is 20 times greater than the revenue created by subscription apps for about 48% of mobile app earnings.
-With such a strong headway, marketers for apps that implement in-app purchases have got to be doing something right, of course.
+With such a massive headway, marketers for apps that implement in-app purchases have got to be doing something right, of course.
 But the simple ease of attracting large user bases to an ostensibly free app and then offering them individual take-it-or-leave-it paid upgrades cannot be understated.

 But as always, there are many caveats.
 Many apps implement both subscriptions and purchases, others prefer to implement only one of these monetization models or opt for a different monetization strategy altogether.